The Conflict at a Glance

 2012 Fighting resumed in northern Mali between Tuareg rebels and security forces early in the year.
 Nearly 100 soldiers were executed by the MNLA.
 In the south, concerns over the government’s capacity to deal with the Tuareg rebellion led to a military coup in March.
 President Toure was overthrown and Captain Sanogo temporarily led the military junta.
 A month later, power was transferred to Parliament Speaker Traoré as Interim President.
 Fighting continued between the now divided military.
 The MNLA and Islamist rebel groups captured northern cities with little difficulty, but quickly began competing for territory and influence.
 By mid-July, Ansar Dine, AQIM and MUJWA had ousted the MNLA Tuaregs and were in control of the north.
 President Traoré formally requested ECOWAS military intervention in September, despite widespread debate, and the African-led International Support Mission in Mali (AFISMA) was authorized by the UN in December.

-1. The Government of Mali: A military coup in March 2012 ousted then President Amadou Toumani Toure.
+1. The Government of Mali: In March 2012, a military coup ousted then President Amadou Toumani Toure.
 Captain Amadou Sanogo was named head of the military junta, but the army’s loyalty remained severely divided.
 In April, power was transferred to a civilian government led by Interim President Dioncounda Traoré.
 When rebel group Ansar Dine attacked a central town near the capital in January 2013, Traoré appealed to former colonial power France for military help.
 A ceasefire in June allowed elections to take place over the summer, and Ibrahim Boubacar Keita was elected president.
 In the aftermath of the French intervention, Keita stated his commitment to national reconciliation and vowed to strengthen security forces, integrate the Tuareg and other minorities, and maintain territorial integrity.
+In June 2015, the government and rebel groups signed the Algiers peace accord.
+However, peace has been jeopardized by the fragmentation of the Tuareg rebel alliance, surging banditry, and feuds over regional autonomy and resources in the north.

-2. France: From the late nineteenth century until 1960, Mali was a colony of France; approximately 6,000 French citizens still live there.
-Responding to requests for help from the Malian government in 2012, France launched military intervention “Operation Serval” on January 11, 2013 to quell Tuareg and Islamist insurgencies in northern Mali.
-This intervention was relatively successful, and France changed its mandate in 2014 to “Operation Barkhane,” which keeps some troops in Mali, but also stations forces in other countries in the region as part of a coordinated anti-terrorist campaign.
+2. The Government of France: From the late nineteenth century until 1960, Mali was a colony of France and approximately 6,000 French citizens still live in the country.
+Responding to the Malian government’s request for help in 2012, France launched military intervention “Operation Serval” on January 11, 2013 to quell the Tuareg and Islamist insurgencies.
+The intervention in northern Mali was relatively successful.
+In July 2013, France’s troops handed over security to MINUSMA peacekeepers.
+France changed its mandate in 2014 to “Operation Barkhane,” a defence pact with Mali that keeps some troops in-country, while deploying others into neighbouring countries as part of an overall anti-terrorist strategy.
+In 2015, French troops killed two al-Qaeda commanders, Amada Ag Hama and Ibrahim Ag Inawalen, who were implicated in the kidnapping and murder of French nationals in Mali.

-3. Pro-government militias: Several groups that support the government are organized as self-defence militias, including the Ganda Koy, Ganda Izo, and the Forces de libération du Nord (FLN).
-According to the UN, there have been claims that the militias have been supplied with material resources by Malian armed forces.
+3. Pro-government militias: Several groups that support the government have organized into self-defence militias, including the Ganda Koy, Ganda Izo and the Forces de libération du Nord (FLN).
+According to the UN, there have been claims that the Malian armed forces have supplied the militias with material resources.

 4. Coordination of Azawad Movements (CMA): The CMA is a coalition of five main rebel groups: the National Movement for the Liberation of Azawad (MNLA), the High Council for the Unity of Azawad (HCUA), the Coordination of Movements and Patriotic Fronts of the Resistance II (CMFPR-II), and a faction of the Coalition of the People of Azawad (CPA).
 The CMA was a key negotiating agent in 2015 peace talks with the government and pro-government forces.